 Missfresh is rebuilding neighborhood retail from the ground up in China with our innovative technology and business model.
-We invented the distributed mini warehouse (DMW) model to operate an online-and-offline integrated on-demand grocery retail business offering fresh produce and FMCGs, which share the characteristics of high-frequency purchases with regular and universal demand.
+We invented the DMW model to operate an online-and-offline integrated on-demand retail business offering fresh produce and FMCGs, which share the characteristics of high-frequency purchases with regular and universal demand.
 We strive to make grocery shopping more delightful, more efficient, more affordable and more trustworthy.
-To that end, we have established a technology-enabled network of 622 DMWs in 16 cities in China as of December 31, 2020.
+To that end, we operated a technology-enabled network of 622 DMWs in 16 cities in China as of December 31, 2020.
 We have also built up a full stack of proprietary technology to empower participants in the neighborhood retail business such as supermarkets, fresh markets and local retailers with our core capabilities.

-Through our mobile application and Mini Program "Missfresh," consumers can easily purchase quality grocery at their fingertips and receive high-quality products delivered by our delivery riders to their doorstep in 45 minutes on average in 2020.
+Through our "Missfresh" mobile application and Mini Program embedded in third-party social platforms, which feature substantially similar user interface and functions, consumers can easily purchase quality grocery at their fingertips and receive high-quality products delivered by our delivery riders to their doorstep in 45 minutes on average in 2020.
 We appeal to a new generation of consumers who are willing to pay for the high-quality and convenient experience in grocery shopping.
 We had 5.1 million, 7.2 million and 8.7 million effective users in 2018, 2019 and 2020, respectively.
-We accumulated a total of over 30 million transacting users as of December 31, 2020, and our GMV reached RMB7,614.7 million in 2020.
+We accumulated a total of over 30 million transacting users as of December 31, 2020.

-According to iResearch, in terms of GMV, we ranked first in China's on-demand neighborhood retail industry in 2018 and 2019, respectively, and ranked second in 2020.
+According to iResearch, in terms of GMV, we ranked first in China's on-demand DMW retail industry in 2018 and 2019, respectively, and ranked second in 2020.
 During 2020, we focused on the growth of our effective users, and continued to invest in technological infrastructure upgrade.
-During the same period, we generated the highest average price per order among DMW players, achieved industry-leading AI adoption level in China's on-demand neighborhood retail industry, with higher fulfillment margin than the average of other major players in the on-demand neighborhood retail industry, according to iResearch.
+During the same period, we generated an average price per order of RMB94.6 for our on-demand DMW retail business, the highest among DMW players, and achieved industry-leading AI adoption level in China's on-demand DMW retail industry, with higher fulfillment margin than the average of other major players in the same industry, according to iResearch.
 We also ranked the highest by satisfaction rate of consumers compared to our competitors, according to a survey conducted by iResearch in February 2021.